Breastfeeding and pregnancy discrimination are unlawful

 - expressing milk.

-We take action on behalf of our clients in the Human Rights Commission or any other relevant court or tribunal.
+We represent our clients and advocate on their behalf in the Human Rights Commission or any other relevant court or tribunal.

-We have extensive experience negotiating large compensation payments for our clients who have experienced discrimination.
+We have extensive experience negotiating substantial compensation pay outs for people who have experienced discrimination.

-IMPORTANT: If you are dismissed from employment because of pregnancy or breastfeeding, you only have 21 days to file a claim.
+If you are dismissed from employment because of pregnancy or breastfeeding, you only have 21 days from the date of dismissal to file a claim, so don’t delay!

 To connect with us, please follow us on